Dominic and the Ladies' Purse: Release

+Theatrical

 Dominic and the Ladies' Purse was released in theatres on 23 January 2025.

+Home media

+Shortly after its theatrical release on 23 January 2025, several reports stated that the digital streaming rights of Dominic and the Ladies' Purse had been acquired by Amazon Prime Video, with an expected premiere in early March 2025.

+However, the film did not premiere on the platform as initially reported.
+Later coverage indicated that the OTT launch remained on hold due to ongoing pricing negotiations and the absence of an official confirmation from either the producers or Amazon Prime Video.

+Throughout the year, multiple reports circulated regarding revised release dates and potential shifts to other platforms, including SonyLIV and ZEE5, though none were officially confirmed at the time.

+The digital rights were eventually finalised with ZEE5.
+The film premiered on the platform on 19 December 2025, following delay of nearly 11 months after its theatrical release.

 Reception

 Critical response

 The film received mixed reviews from critics.

 Rohit Panikker of Times Now gave 3.5/5 stars and wrote "The film is a fun and entertaining mystery thriller that has been packaged and presented differently from what we have been used to from the genre of late [...]
 Dominic and the Ladies' Purse definitely makes for an engaging theatrical experience both in terms of visual as well as cerebral story-telling."